Holiday Simmer Pots

-Simmer pots or simmering potpourri are one of my favorite ways to make our home smell cozy and warm throughout the year, but especially so during the holidays.
+Simmer pots or simmering potpourri are a favorite ways to make our home smell cozy and warm throughout the year, but especially so during the holidays.
 They truly bring out the best of the season with very simple natural ingredients such as spices, rinds, sliced fruit or fruit skins and water.
 Simmer pots are affordable, sustainable, and an easy way to make your home smell like something good is cooking!

-Grandma used her stove; I use a small crockette originally designed for warm dips as there is little chance of me getting distracted and ‘boiling the pot dry.’
-Because the crockette does not boil, I start the processes by bring the mixture to a boil on the stove and then pour it into the crockette to simmer as long as desired.
+Simmer pots are a great alternative to petroleum-based paraffin, artificially scented candles Simmer pots have been used for years.
+Grandma used her stove.
+While simmering on the stove is still possible, small crockettes originally designed for warm dips or one specifically made for simmering are available.
+The advantage of these small crocks is that there is little chance of getting distracted and ‘boiling the pot dry.’
+Because the crockette does not boil, it is recommended to jump-start the process by bringing the mixture to a boil on the stove and then pouring it into the crockette to simmer as long as desired.
 To simmer on the stovetop, bring the ingredients and water to a boil, then turn the heat down to simmer.
 Water should be added about every 30 minutes to prevent ‘boiling the pot dry.’
 A slow cooker can also be used to create a simmer pot.
 To do so, fill the crock with water to at least half full, add the ingredients, put on the lid, and heat on high.
 When steam rolls off the lid, take the lid off and set the slow cooker to a low or simmer setting.
 Add water as needed to keep it at least halfway full.

 A simmer pot recipe can also be great when someone is sick as long as the smell does not upset their stomach.
 The combinations of citrus, rosemary, clove, cinnamon and eucalyptus are germ-fighting as well as comforting, soothing, and healing to the body as the vapors are breathed in.